SaulTejedaM/SaulTejedaM/README.md

 </p>

 * 🤖 Machine learning techniques
-* 🖥️ Desktop applications development using Python
+* 🖥️ Desktop applications development
 * 📶 IoT applications
 <!--
 Machine learning techniques to data analysis.
 Additionally, I have experience in desktop application development using Python, and enjoy building useful desktop applications with this programming language. -->